+'''

-Head1 $\setminus$ Head2 <=> Guard | Body : P.
+Hk \ Hr <=> Guard | Body : P.

+'''

-Hence the extended rule can be represented using a chr1/5 constraint, where Head1, Head2, Guard, Body are lists:
+Hence the extended rule can be represented using a chrl/5 constraint, where Hk, Hr, Guard, Body are lists:

+'''

-chrl(Head1, Head2, Guard, Body, P)
+chrl(Hk, Hr, Guard, Body, P)

+'''

 In the lecture, a translation scheme was discussed which translates the rule into two other conflict resolution rules by introducing a conflictset/1 constraint to gather rule bodies and then execute the chosen rule from the conflict set.
-Rule bodies can be represented as rule(P,Head1,Head2,Body).
+Rule bodies can be represented as rule(P,Hk,Hr,Body).
 Write a rule for a translate/2 constraint that performs this transformation.
 Test with the examples from the lecture.